prip-lab/MSU-LatentAFIS/README.md

 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)

 ## Models
 Please download the models from [Google Drive](https://drive.google.com/drive/folders/1G5NCrTPP5iSOfaPTG5J3pBH7fiTRA_Xd?usp=sharing).
 These models are pretrained on a forensic (not synthetic) dataset.

+Training code will be provided in the future for those who wish to train custom models.

+## Data
-However, the forensic datasets used in our experiments (including NIST SD27, MSP, etc.) are not available for public distribution.
+The forensic datasets used in our experiments (including NIST SD27, MSP, etc.) are not available for public distribution.
+However, we have provided 3 latent fingerprint images from NIST SD27 in the /sample_data/ folder, along with their rolled mates.
+We have also provided the results obtained by the system when searching for these images agains a gallery of 10,000 reference prints.

+The latent fingerprint images in NIST SD27 are divided into three categories, "good", "bad", and "ugly", based on the quality of the fingerprint.
+The sample images contain one pair from each category.

 ## Getting Started
 Place the `models` folder in the root of the repository (same level as `extraction` and `matching` folders).